 §4.
-Jurisdiction, duties, and powers of the assistant secretary; rules and regulations
+Jurisdiction, duties, and powers of the secretary; rules and regulations

-A. The commissioner has jurisdiction and authority over all persons and property
+A. The secretary has jurisdiction and authority over all persons and property

 necessary to enforce effectively the provisions of this Chapter and all other laws relating to